derthadams/get-into-berghain/README.md

 First, make sure you have git, make, and GCC installed.

-In the Linux CLI or Mac Terminal, navigate to the folder where you want to install the program and clone the repository with the command
+In the Linux CLI or Mac Terminal, navigate to the folder where you want to install the application and clone the repository with the command

     git clone https://github.com/derthadams/get-into-berghain.git

-then navigate inside the repository directory and compile the program with
+then navigate inside the repository directory and compile the application with

     make -f Makefile